 Governing Law: This Agreement will be governed by and construed under the laws of India (without reference to rules of conflict of laws thereof).
 Subject to arbitration mentioned below under Clause 9.2, the courts of competent jurisdiction at New Delhi shall have exclusive jurisdiction.

 Arbitration and Conciliation: If any claim, dispute or difference of any kind whatsoever shall arise between the Parties in connection with or arising out of this Agreement including any question regarding its existence, validity or termination of the execution of this Agreement, whether before or after the termination, abandonment or breach of this Agreement (“Dispute”), the Parties shall seek to resolve any such Dispute by mutual consultation and negotiation in good faith.
 In the event, the Parties are unable to, within ten (10) days, reach a resolution, such Dispute shall be settled by binding arbitration as mentioned in this Sub-Clause.
 The Dispute shall be referred to final and binding arbitration under the (Indian) Arbitration and Conciliation Act, 1996.
-Such arbitration shall be held in New Delhi.
+Such arbitration shall be held in [●].
 All proceedings of such arbitration shall be in the English language.
 A sole arbitrator shall be mutually appointed by the Parties.
 The award pronounced by the arbitrator shall be final, conclusive and binding upon the Parties.

 Interim Relief: Notwithstanding any other provision of this Agreement, either Party shall be entitled to seek injunctive or other provisional relief from any court of competent jurisdiction at New Delhi pending the final decision or award of the arbitrator.